Skip to main content

 woman talking to doctor

-Dr. Adam Meyers is a board-certified general surgeon specializing in bariatric and minimally invasive surgery.
+Adam J. Meyers, MD, FASMBS is a board-certified general surgeon specializing in bariatric and minimally invasive surgery.
 He earned his medical degree from The Medical College of Wisconsin in Milwaukee and completed his internship in general surgery at the Mayo Clinic in Rochester, Minn.
 His residencies in general surgery were completed at the University of Colorado School of Medicine in Aurora, Colo. and the University of California Davis Healthcare System in Sacramento, Calif.
 Dr. Meyers completed his fellowship in bariatric and minimally invasive surgery at Kaiser Permanente South Sacramento Medical Center in Sacramento, Calif.

 Dr. Meyers is widely published and was awarded Outstanding Resident Teacher and Role Model by the UC Davis Department of Surgery.
 He is a member of the American Society of Metabolic and Bariatric Surgery and American College of Surgeons.